JEreth/fakesensor/README.md

 **2. StringField** Simple String field that returns a text value

+**3. DoubleField** Simple double field that returns a number with decimal places

 A field always incorporates a generator that generates values (e.g. a random number in a range).
 Find a list of available generators below.

 #### == Generators ==